timtelman/support-offsite/README.md

 Every time you push new code to your GitHub repo, the webhook will be triggered and it will send a POST request to a route on your Flask app with some information about the commit.
 Your Flask app will then pull down the new code, kill the currently-running copy of the script controlling your lights, and restart it with the new code.

 Note that this kind of setup obviously doesn't scale well.
 The "easy" options for a proper CI/CD pipeline are very difficult or outright impossible to set up on a device this small.
 The "correct" ways to do it are complicated and require additional supporting infrastructure.

+### The Flask App

+Your Flask app only needs one route, and it just needs to wait for a POST request (the webhook from GitHub), then pull down from GitHub, kill the currently-running version of your Python script, and restart it with the new version.

+In the JFrog ecosystem, we could easily be pulling modules via Artifactory and using Pipelines to trigger this instead; however, in the interest of time (and making it more accessible for y'all to mess around with this at home in your spare time), I've left those two tools out.
+They would be important in a production environment.